-Submit the form with your choices by Friday 3rd February.
-If you hand your form in later than this date, there is a strong chance that the options you chose will already be full.
+Submit the form with your choices by Friday 2nd February.
+If you submit your form later than this date, there is a strong chance that the options you chose will already be full.

 You will then be called to a meeting with a member of staff to discuss your options and hopefully, to finalise them.
 You will still be able to make changes at the end of the process, but these changes will only be possible if there is room in the subjects/classes that you want to move into.